Clinical placements, Work-based learning, Infant and young child observations and organisational observations

-One of the unique and special qualities of the Trust is the experiential learning through the placements, observations, or work discussions that are an intrinsic part of the Learning and Teaching philosophy of transformational training.
+One of the unique and special qualities of the Trust is the experiential learning through either the clinical placements, observations, or work discussions that are an intrinsic part of the Learning and Teaching philosophy of transformational training.
+In whatever setting you are in, the principle of confidentiality and ethical considerations will apply, and you will need to be aware of and comply with the policies and procedures of the relevant organisation.

 If you are working at another institution while studying with us, you are expected to follow that institution’s Clinical Policies and Procedures.

-Clinical placements are a privilege and should be treated with the respect and responsibility that such a position requires.
-Any doubts about your suitability to practice will be raised through the Trust’s disciplinary procedures.
+Clinical placements are a valuable resource and should be treated with the respect and responsibility that such a position requires.
+Any doubts about your suitability to practice will be raised through the Trust’s disciplinary procedures for students.

-On some courses at the Trust you are required to be in relevant employment in order to bring examples of your experiences to work discussion groups.
+On some courses at the Trust you are required to be in either relevant employment or a voluntary placement in order to bring examples of your experiences to work discussion groups.
 Please read the following information about safeguarding, student safety and ethical requirements below:

 If the seminar leader is not available, then the student should contact the Course Lead or a member of the core course team.